jdittrich/userNeedResearchBook/text/04_dataAnalysis.md

 In [“Learning from Research Participants”](#rightAnswers), I wrote about the issue of influence in interviews and observations.
 I have said that researchers can’t take themselves out of the research and that their approach has an impact on the results—but also that this is a strength of the method and not something we can and should avoid.

 Your impact on the results of the analysis is similar.
 Even if the same data is analyzed, different people will come to different conclusions.
-This is because the result of the analysis depends on the reasonable, but still individual and debatable, interpretation of the data: You might think that an utterance like, “I add some sugar here, even thought the recipe does not say so,” should be best interpreted as “loves sweetness.”
+This is because the result of the analysis depends on the reasonable, but still individual and debatable, interpretation of the data: You might think that an utterance like, “I add some sugar here, even though the recipe does not say so,” should be best interpreted as “loves sweetness.”
 But it could be that this should be seen rather as an expression of “personal creativity” or “need to improve the recipe.”
 There is no right or wrong interpretation; but your analysis needs to be plausible, comprehensible and based on the data you collected.

 Imagine, as a kid, you had a pile of bricks you wanted to build a house with.
 These bricks were like the not-yet-analyzed data you start with.
 When you did build a house from these bricks, there is no single “right” building.
 But neither was it an arbitrary process of connecting bricks randomly.